-<p> How can I tell if my horse is choking?</p>
+<p> How can I keep my horse exercised in the colder months?</p>

 |Putting Weight on a Skinny Horse|

 |Hot Blood, Warm Blood, Cold Blood in Horses|

 |Swollen or Filled Legs: What’s Wrong With Your Horse?|